 Not only is there a shift in government from matriarchy to patriarchy for the mortal citizens of Greece, but also a change in structure on a divine level as well.
 The Furies, which came about as a direct result of Clytemnestra’s rage, are a representation of a societal structure based around the ideas of matriarchy, albeit on the extreme negative end of the spectrum.
 They are the embodiment of the worst fears that Greek men have regarding women, and represent on a metaphorical level the worst possible version of a matriarchal society.
 Athena’s suggestion to incorporate them into the new democratic society that she establishes at the end of The Oresteia, but in a way that removes the worst part of who they are (their relationship to primal fear and vengeance) and replaces those bad traits with traits befitting the “ideal” Greek woman, further solidifies the patriarchal nature of said new society.
 Additionally, the fact that Athena is the Goddess who sets up the new society is another indicator of the shift from matriarchy to patriarchy since she represents the stance of her father Zeus, as she was born from his mind

 The shift from matriarchy to patriarchy in The Oresteia is gradual, but the result is a society that is drastically different than where it started.
 Primal emotions of fear and blood vengeance that have long since been the accepted way of life in ancient Greece give way to a society that revolves around reason and logic.
 This new society does not wholly get rid of the primal feelings that previously ruled, but rather adapts them so that they have new meaning and purpose.
 Thus, although by the end of The Oresteia the political structure has transitioned back to patriarchy, it is a new form of patriarchy created by the new Gods.

+Hunter,

+You make some good points, but, as you can see from my many comments, your ideas need to be clarified and substantiated quite a bit more.
+I know you can do a better job with this paper.
+Read through my comments and corrections.
+I strongly urge you to revise.

+B